MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 iat   |       | Issuing time – set as usual.
 sub   |       | Subject – must match the sub from the id_token_hint sent to initiate this request. nonce |       | The same nonce that was passed in the request. acr   |       | The acr claims for the authentication request.
-This should match one of the values from the request sent to initiate this request.
+This value should match one of the values from the request sent to initiate this request.
 Only one acr claim should be returned.
 For the list of claims, see [Supported acr claims](#supported-acr-claims). amr   |       | The amr claims for the authentication method used in authentication.
-This should be returned as an array and only one method claim should be returned.
+This value should be returned as an array, and only one method claim should be returned.
 For the list of claims, see [Supported amr claims](#supported-amr-claims).

 ##### Supported acr claims